mrft/itr8/README.md

 );
 ```

-Here you can see that we also specified the second argument of the operatorFactory function, which is the initialSate (not done, and the total so far = 0).
+Here you can see that we also specified the second argument of the itr8OperatorFactory function, which is the initialSate (not done, and the total so far = 0).

 So this iterator will only return a value on the output iterator once the input iterator has finished.
 Hence the 'done' flag on the state to indicate that we've seen the last element of the input iterator.
 * When we see that we're done in the state (= the next call after the one where we finally sent a value to the output iterator) we'll send { done: true }.
 * When we see the last element of the input iterator, we don't modify the sum anymore, but send the total sum as the value, and indicate that there won't be any more values by setting the 'done' flag on the state
-* In all other cases, we don't senda value, but we generate a new version of the state where the 'total' property is set to the current state's total + nextIn.value
+* In all other cases, we don't send a value, but we generate a new version of the state where the 'total' property is set to the current state's total + nextIn.value

 #### Notes

-* The function given to operatorFactory can also be ASYNC (useful if you can only know the new state after an async operation).
+* The function given to itr8OperatorFactory can also be ASYNC (useful if you can only know the new state after an async operation).

-* The function given to operatorFactory can also return an ASYNC iterator (useful if you can only know each new elements after another async operation).
+* The function given to itr8OperatorFactory can also return an ASYNC iterator (useful if you can only know each new elements after another async operation).

 # Inspiration